 A few years later the IISP program was discontinued, and its study-abroad programs were handed over to individual units of the University System, to be administered separately.
 Georgia Tech students in these programs continue to be eligible for Campoamor Scholarships.
 In addition, Modern Languages initiated its own summer institutes in Language for Business and Technology (LBAT) in several languages, each of which contains a travel abroad component.
 In 1993, the Department received further permission to award Campoamor Scholarships to students in these LBAT study-abroad programs, as well as the university system programs.

-The Campoamor Scholarships are awarded in the Spring Semester by the School of Modern Languages to students participating in the study abroad LBAT programs.
+The Campoamor Scholarships are awarded in the Spring semester by the School of Modern Languages to students participating in the study abroad LBAT programs.
 Amounts vary from year to year.
 Students seeking to qualify must meet certain academic criteria and must be accepted by an approved study-abroad program.
-Applications are available from Modern Language faculty during Spring Semester.
+Applications are available from Modern Language faculty during the Spring semester.

-Deadline for submitting completed applications is March 31, 2017.
+The deadline for submitting completed applications is March 31 each year.